-Indeed, consideration should also be given to an evolution within the existing system of
+Indeed, consideration should also be given to an evolution within the existing system of:

-- the nomination process,

-- the composition of the Board.

-- the reinforcement of the governance body, and

-- the diversification of fundings
+- the nomination process, - the composition of the Board, - the composition and the reinforcement of the governance body, and - the diversification and sustainability of funding,

-Without getting into a big bang approach.
+Without necessarily getting into a big bang approach.

-27.- Do you have any further comments or suggestions to make that the Monitoring Group should consider?
+27. Do you have any further comments or suggestions to make that the Monitoring Group should consider?